About the Institute

 That prognosis was unacceptable.

 To find a better answer – and hope for our children – we initiated a decade-long deep dive into a broad spectrum of published research literature in neuroscience and related fields.
 We consulted with a diverse array of professionals and interventions including cognitive psychology, occupational and physical therapy, speech language therapy, medical doctors, and neuroscientists.
-In time, we synthesized enough research evidence to formulate a dynamic, activity-based intervention to help our children.
+In time, we synthesized enough research evidence to formulate a dynamic, engagement-based intervention to help our children.

 For our children’s presented needs, the applied approach worked.

-It became evident, though, that the activity-based approach that was successful for our children’s learning difficulties could further developed to address a wide spectrum of mental health needs.
+It became evident, though, that the engagement-based approach that was successful for our children’s learning difficulties could further developed to address a wide spectrum of mental health needs.
 Working in conjunction with a community mental health clinic, we noted that as individuals became more proficient and better integrated within their primary cognitive functions, they often realized beneficial transfer effects.
 Including improved and healthier relationships, greater confidence, lowered frustration, improved impulse control, and so forth.
 Some individuals were even able to reduce or discontinue use of medications.

-Having established clinical efficacy, the activity-based modality further developed to yield targeted, clinically significant, long-lasting, far-reaching transference effects for individuals impaired by the impact of emotional or physical trauma, those struggling to overcome chronic or severe emotional or behavioral health issues, those challenged by substance and alcohol abuse, and others whose conditions are associated with or result in cognitive impairment.
+Having established clinical efficacy, the engagement-based modality further developed to yield targeted, clinically significant, long-lasting, far-reaching transference effects for individuals impaired by the impact of emotional or physical trauma, those struggling to overcome chronic or severe emotional or behavioral health issues, those challenged by substance and alcohol abuse, and others whose conditions are associated with or result in cognitive impairment.

 Through the CFD Institute, we are dedicated to training, supporting, and providing quality assurance for cognitive function development therapists; and we are developing, promoting and supporting CFDT as an effectual, integrative modality.